 Instructions

-2. In a medium or large mixing bowl add butternut squash puree, coconut milk, eggs, vanilla, sugar, brown sugar, cornstarch, cinnamon, salt, ginger, and cloves.
-Whisk together by hand until well combined.
+- Add butternut squash puree, coconut milk, vanilla, sugar, brown sugar, cornstarch or potato starch, cinnamon, salt, ginger, and cloves.
+Whisk together until well combined.

-3. Using a baking spatula, pour the filling into a pie shell.
+- Using a rubber spatula, pour the filling into a pie shell.
 Bake on the middle rack for 50 to 55 minutes or until the center has set.

-4. Cool on a wire rack until it reaches room temperature (about two hours).
-Refrigerate for 2 hours or over night.
+- Cool on a wire rack until it reaches room temperature (about two hours).
+Refrigerate for 2 hours or overnight.

 Recommended Products